2025 United States federal government shutdown: Economics

 The Department of Labor and the Department of Commerce were to suspend economic data releases for the Bureau of Labor Statistics and the Census Bureau.
 The Office of the Trade Representative remained open.
 Ahead of the shutdown, the United States dollar and Treasury securities fell.

 Concern was voiced about the shutdown and its effects on the Federal Reserve's October 29 decision about the next interest rate, as key reports were not being generated.
 Additional concern was raised about the potential reduction of the annualized real gross domestic product growth for the fourth quarter, as it was projected at 0.1%, though much of that could be recouped, as has happened after previous shutdowns.
-But if Trump dismisses workers, rather than temporarily putting them on furlough—or does not pay many of them—the impact could be more substantial.
 On October 6, National Economic Council Director Kevin Hassett told reporters that each week of the shutdown could cost the U.S. economy about $15 billion.
 The Congressional Budget Office estimated that the US economy permanently lost about $11 billion from the shutdown.

 The shutdown's effects were prominent in Washington, where unemployment was over the national average of 4.3% in a September 2025 report from the Office of Revenue Analysis and the highest in the US for months.
 About 20% of all federal workers are employed in Washington, with about 150,000 residing in the area.
 Local businesses reported a revenue decline of about 50% compared to before the shutdown.